 Depending on the car if other lights come on with the battery light coming on it could be telling you that the alternator or something else is going bad.

-If you get any lights on your dash, it is a good idea to use a the best bluetooth obd2 scanner on it or have someone do that for you so you can know precisely what is wrong.
+If you get any lights on your dash, it is a good idea to use an obd2 scanner on it or have someone do that for you so you can know precisely what is wrong.

 The last sign is a visual one that you have to check under the hood for.
 When you go to jump the car, you may notice that the battery looks swollen or smells funny.